-Arriving in Bagan: I took an overnight coach ride from Yangon to Bagan which took 9 hours in total, reaching Bagan at 6.30am.
+Arriving in Bagan: You’ll arrive early in the morning if you took an overnight coach from Yangon.
+The bus ride took 9 hours in total, reaching Bagan at 6.30am.

-Bagan Archaelogical Zone: Foreigners need to pay 25,000 kyats to obtain a card pass used to enter the Bagan Archaelogical Zone.
+Bagan Archaeological Zone: Foreigners need to pay 25,000 kyats to obtain a paper pass used to enter the Bagan Archaeological Zone.
 This pass is valid for 5 days.
-Keep it handy when you’re in Bagan, authorities might ask to check it especially at the bigger temples.
+Keep it handy when you’re in Bagan, authorities might ask to check it, especially at the bigger temples.

 Hot-Air Balloon Rides: These rides are available by season only, typically from mid-October to mid-March, due to weather. (a detailed review here)